graphql/graphql.github.io/site/docs/APIReference-GraphQL.md

   <li>
     <a href="api-reference-type-system.html#graphqluniontype">
       <pre>class GraphQLUnionType</pre>
-      An union type within GraphQL that defines a list of implementations.
+      A union type within GraphQL that defines a list of implementations.
     </a>
   </li>
   <li>